wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/assets/airdrop.md

 # Airdrop

-An airdrop is a simultaneous sending of tokens to multiple addresses.
+Airdrop is sending tokens simultaneously to multiple addresses.
 As a rule, the airdrop is used as a part of a marketing campaign to promote a project, increase its recognition, and attract investors.

 You can transfer your token to all the active Waves addresses.
 In this example, we make a list of addresses as follows: